 - Weill Cornell Medical College, New York, NY

 - Intermountain Healthcare, University of Utah, Salt Lake City, UT

-- Ochsner Clinic, New Orleans, LA
+- Ochsner Medical Center, New Orleans, LA

 The goals of ventral hernia repair are relief of patient symptoms and/or cure of the hernia with minimization of recurrence rates.
 While laparoscopic ventral hernia repair (LVHR) has gained popularity in recent years, there is still significant controversy about the optimal approach to ventral hernia repair.
 This document has been written to assist surgeons utilizing a laparoscopic approach to ventral hernia repair in terms of patient selection, operative technique, and postoperative care.
 It is not intended to debate the merits of prosthetic use and specific types of prosthetics.

 Guidelines for clinical practice are intended to indicate preferable approaches to medical problems as established by experts in the field.
 These recommendations have been made based on existing data or a consensus of expert opinion when little or no data are available.
 Guidelines are applicable to all physicians, without regard to specialty training or interests, who address these clinical problem(s) and are intended to indicate the preferable, but not necessarily the only, acceptable approaches.
 Guidelines are intended to be flexible.
 Given the wide range of specifics in any health care problem, the surgeon must always choose the course best suited to the individual patient and the variables in existence at the moment of decision.